Colour, Clarity, Cut and Carat weight are often cited as the four key elements to consider when buying a stone.

 Colour can also be influenced by Fluorescence.
 In brief, this is natural in about 25pc of diamonds under ultra-violet light.
 If a diamond fluoresces blue, it can make diamonds with a slightly yellow tint look whiter in ultra-violet light.
 This of course, includes daylight.
 Light to medium fluorescence in a stone is nothing to be concerned about, and can often make it look a better colour than it’s grading might suggest.

-For me, this is the most important item on the list.
-It determines how ‘sparkly’ any cut of diamond can be, as the higher the clarity, the fewer the inclusions there are to get in the way.
+For me, this is more important than colour.
+Together with a good cut, Clarity determines how ‘sparkly’ any cut of diamond can be, as the higher the clarity, the fewer the inclusions there are to get in the way.

 As with all things diamond-related, it all depends what sort of inclusion, how big it is, whether it is faint and white, or a black speck of carbon, and where it appears on the stone.
 Does the way the stone is cut help to reduce the appearance of the inclusion? etc …